How Bank Transaction Processing Works

 How Transaction Processing Actually Works

 Card transactions: When you swipe or tap a card, the transaction passes through multiple parties in seconds.
 The merchant's terminal contacts their payment processor, which routes the request through the card network (Visa, Mastercard, etc.) to your bank.
 Your bank checks your account and authorizes the transaction.
 An authorization code returns through the same path.
-Actual settlement — money moving between banks — happens later, typically in 1-2 days, through batch processing.
+Actual settlement — money moving between banks — happens later, typically in 2-3 days through batch processing.
 What felt instant was authorization, not settlement.

 ACH transfers: The Automated Clearing House network handles bank-to-bank transfers like direct deposits and bill payments.
 ACH operates in batches rather than real-time.
 Transactions are collected, sorted, and processed at scheduled intervals.
 Standard ACH takes 1-3 business days because batches process overnight and banks have windows to review and reject transactions.
 Same-day ACH exists but costs more and has cutoff times.
+Roughly 75% of U.S. workers receive their pay via ACH direct deposit, making it one of the most widely used payment rails in the country.

 Wire transfers: Wire transfers move money in real-time through networks like Fedwire (domestic) or SWIFT (international).
 Each transaction is processed individually rather than batched.
 The sending bank debits the account and sends payment instructions directly.
 Because wires are immediate and irrevocable, they require more verification upfront and cost more to process.
 This makes them unsuitable for small transactions but necessary for large, time-sensitive ones.